nishchalbhattarai1998/Pop-a-Task/README.md

 # Pop-a-Task
-Pop A Task is a simple task-reminder tool that lets users invite other users to create or modify tasks, discuss the work that needs to be done, and reach the milestone in a set period of time.
-Members can communicate with one another via the chat tool, a shared note, and a shared calendar event.
+Pop A Task is a simple task-reminder tool that lets users to create or modify tasks, discuss the work that needs to be done, and reach the milestone in a set period of time.
 This application can be used at home, in a small group, or in a small business.

 # Team Group 48(CS)
 - Nishchal Bhattari